openthread/openthread/doc/site/en/guides/thread-primer/node-roles-and-types.md

 ### Minimal Thread Device

-A Minimal Thread Device does not subscribe to multicast traffic and forwards all messages to its Parent.
+A Minimal Thread Device does not subscribe to the all-routers multicast address and forwards all messages to its Parent.
 There are two types of MTDs:

 *   Minimal End Device (MED) — transceiver always on, does not need to poll for messages from its parent